EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-We have implementet 13 pytest tests and 1 loadtest.
-We are testing the inference API, the data and the model.
-We are testing the most crucial parts of our application such as the datahandler, the different dimensions of tensors in the model, and the predictions and a loadtest of the API.
+We have implemented 13 pytest tests and 1 load test.
+These tests focus on the most critical parts of our application, including the inference API, data handling, and model behavior.
+We validate the functionality of the data handler, check the dimensions of tensors in the model, and ensure the accuracy of predictions.
+The load test assesses the performance and reliability of the API under high traffic, ensuring scalability and robustness.

 ### Question 8